globaltunnels/novatime/docs/initial-plan.md

+---
+standard_id: novatime-business-plan
+version: 1.0.0
+owner: Founder/CEO
+approvers: [Board of Directors, Lead Investors]
+last_review: 2025-08-26
+next_review: 2025-11-26
+status: Active
+related: [/docs/novatime_openapi_v1.1.yaml, /docs/novatime_storyboard.html, /specification/backend/django-coding.md]
+---

 # NovaTime — Business Plan, Marketing Plan, Design Specification & Implementation Plan (v1.0, Aug 26, 2025)

 *This document is written for both humans and AI agents.
-It combines the “why” (business & marketing) and the “how” (product/engineering spec) so an AI development pipeline can act directly on it.
+It combines the "why" (business & marketing) and the "how" (product/engineering spec) so an AI development pipeline can act directly on it.
 All deep technical details are moved to the **Appendix**.*

+*AI-generated content: This document was created with AI assistance for initial drafting and structure optimization.*

 ---